Real Republicans F.C. (Sierra Leone)

 Real Republicans FC, is a Sierra Leonean football club from the capital Freetown, Sierra Leone.
-Currently playing in the Nationwide First Division, the second highest football league in Sierra Leone.
+It plays in the Nationwide First Division, the second highest football league in Sierra Leone.
 Real Republicans were historically one of the most successful clubs in Sierra Leonean football; having won the Premier League in 1981, 1983, and 1984; and also won the Sierra Leone FA Cup in 1986.